unix2dossss/Listen/README.md

 * `TESTING`: Set to False for running the application.
 Overridden and set to True automatically when testing the application.
 * `WTF_CSRF_SECRET_KEY`: Secret key used by the WTForm library.

+## Endpoints

+Here are the primary endpoints for the application:

+* **GET /**: Homepage of the application.

+## Features

+- **Minimalist Design:** A clean and intuitive interface that makes it easy to navigate through your favorite podcasts.
+- **Podcast Discovery:** Browse and search for podcasts based on various categories and recommendations.
+- **Detailed Podcast View:** View detailed information about each podcast, including episodes, descriptions, and related content.

+## Design Decisions

+Any important design decisions go here!

 ## Data sources

 The data files are modified excerpts downloaded from:

 https://www.kaggle.com/code/switkowski/building-a-podcast-recommendation-engine/input

+## Contributors

+- **Vandan Bhatt**
+- **Thamasha Rajakaruna**
+- **Deiza Talreja**

+If you'd like to contribute to this project, feel free to fork the repository and submit a pull request with your improvements.